rajansagarwal/make-your-own-wordle/workshop.md

-### So, you want to make Wordle.
+### So, you want to make your own Wordle.
 I've got your back.

 [add workshop comments here lol]